uic-library/Tableau-Hands-On/_episodes/03-Creating Dashboard.md

 Next, we focus on the layout.
 We need to plan how we are going to arrange the sheetsto make the most sense out of them.
 Generally,most english speaking countries have a habit of reading from left to right.
-We caneither glance the dashboard in a ‘Z’ pattern or a ‘N’ pattern.Deciding a layout for dashboard should have a logical approach.
+We can either glance the dashboard in a ‘Z’ pattern or a ‘N’ pattern.Deciding a layout for dashboard should have a logical approach.
 For example, in our case we are designing a sales dashboard.
 Our first chart, sales by category, gives a high-level view of sales.
 So,we would want to have that in the first quadrant (considering we have 4 sheets).
 To start with dashboard, first drag the Sales by Category sheet on the dashboard.
 It will take up the whole screen.